vitaly-t/pg-promise/README.md

 But even if you need to combine it with other queries in a detached chain, it will work the same.
 As stated earlier, choosing a shared chain over a detached one is mostly a matter of special requirements and/or personal preference.

-P.S.
-Tasks is a better way of using shared connections.

 ### Nested Transactions